zayronxio/Bix.Plasma.Player/README.md

 ## Working Features:

-- MP3 scanner to locate files in the selected folder
+- MP3 scanner to locate files in the selected folder.
-- Play, Next, and Previous buttons
+- Play, Next, and Previous buttons.
-- Interface and behavior similar to a standalone app
+- Interface and behavior similar to a standalone app.
-- MP3 player
+- MP3 player.
-- Metadata reader
+- Metadata reader.
-- Album cover image loader
+- Album cover image loader.
-- Progress bar
+- Progress bar.
-- button favorites
+- button favorites.
-- Shuffle Play mode button
+- Shuffle Play mode button.
-- search
+- search.
-- The plasmoid's bottom section should display the title, artist
+- The plasmoid's bottom section should display the title, artist.
-- loading information from the configuration file without scanning again
+- loading information from the configuration file without scanning again.
+- Button to move the plasmoid and minimize it

 ## To-Do:
 - Side panel doesn't display complete information yet
 - Playlist generator
-- Button to move the plasmoid and minimize it
 - interposed window detector
 - fixes in the behavior of the player in terms of the index, since it currently fails when changing from all music to Favorites